Our current research

 Patient Portal Log-file Analysis

-In order to improve our understanding of patient use of both inpatient and outpatient portals, our group has developed methods to quantify patient usage of portals in both hospital and ambulatory settings.
+To improve our understanding of patient use of both inpatient and outpatient portals, our group has developed methods to quantify patient usage of portals in both hospital and ambulatory settings.
 These methods enable us to paint a picture of when patients engage with the portal and what features they use most frequently.
 Patient usage data provides feedback about what features patients find most useful and uncovers patterns in user behavior.
 This feedback can be communicated to care teams and administrators to strengthen the integration of technology in the patient experience.
 In addition to providing insight to the organization itself, analysis of user behavior also forms a basis for academic research into patient engagement with portal technologies.

 Community-Oriented National Trends Study To Evaluate Extant Health Behaviors (CONTEXT)